 In this case, the judge felt that the wife had stood ‘a very good chance’ of becoming partner at the firm had she not moved on and therefore the settlement represents a small compensation for the ‘relationship-generated disadvantage’ which resulted in the wife giving up her career.
 RC v JC, see Law Gazette article.

-This article got us, here at Parental Choice, thinking about what it is that makes mothers, most often feel they are the one to make the career sacrifices rather than fathers.
-A straw poll in the Parental Choice offices saw a high proportion of hands raised when asked whether having a family had affected their careers and future prospects with some stating that at the point of becoming parents their careers were similarly or more successful than their partner.
+This article got us, here at Your Employee Wellbeing, thinking about what it is that makes mothers, most often feel they are the one to make the career sacrifices rather than fathers.
+A straw poll in the Your Employee Wellbeing offices saw a high proportion of hands raised when asked whether having a family had affected their careers and future prospects with some stating that at the point of becoming parents their careers were similarly or more successful than their partner.
 I know that in my case, I was on the partnership track when I became pregnant and once my baby was born, that all seemed to disappear.
-I became the main parent and made sure instead that Parental Choice worked around my children, not the other way round.
+I became the main parent and made sure instead that Your Employee Wellbeing worked around my children, not the other way round.